 The Available Elements tree lists all Rhythmyx Elements and Custom Elements on the server, including pre-Rhythmyx 6.0 legacy elements for upgrade users.
 When expanded, Rhythmyx Elements displays all the Package Types present on the server.
 When you expand each Package Type, it displays the names of all of the Rhythmyx elements of that Type (for example, if the Content Types on your system were Article, Image, and Web Page, it would display Article, Image and Web Page under the Package Type Content Type).
 You can include any of these Rhythmyx elements in your descriptor.
-See Package Types (on page 6) for a description of the required elements included with each of these.
+See Package Types (see "Package Types and their Dependencies" on page 12) for a description of the required elements included with each of these.